Thames walk

 (17 Sep – 17 Oct 2023)

-From 17 September until 17 October 2023, we will walk 350 kilometres from the source of the Thames in the Cotswolds to its mouth in the North Sea.
-During the walk, we will engage with local people, school children, farmers, fishermen, teachers, rowers, journalists, politicians, environmentalists and many more, and share our vision of a world with drinkable rivers.
-Every day we’ll monitor the water quality of the Thames with children and stay with locals who welcome us in their homes.
+From 17 September until 17 October 2023, we have walked 500 kilometres from the source of the Thames in the Cotswolds to its mouth in the North Sea.
+During the walk, we have engaged with 650 people: local people, school children, farmers, fishermen, teachers, rowers, journalists, politicians, environmentalists and many more, to share our vision of a world with drinkable rivers.
+Many days we have monitored the water quality of the Thames with children and each day we have stayed with locals who welcomed us in their homes.

 Li An and Maarten